MrTusarRX/C-shortner-Lib/README.md

 ---

-## How It Works
+# How It Works

-The library uses:
+`sort()` uses:

 ```c
 void *
 ```

-to accept any data type.
+This allows sorting of any data type.

-The compare function determines how two values are compared.
+The compare function decides how values are compared.

 Example: